-As a beginner in the crypto space, you may be wondering what public keys and private keys are and why you really need them.
+As a beginner in crypto, you may wonder what public and private keys are and why you need them.
 Private and public keys are vital in cryptocurrency and blockchain to safeguard transactions.
-If you’re seeking to enter the crypto space, it’s essential to understand private and public keys.
+If you’re seeking to enter crypto, you must understand private and public keys.
 Here’s an in-depth look at each of them.

 Private and public keys are elements of cryptography.
-Cryptography, also referred to as cryptology, is the study and practice of encrypting information and communications via codes so that only the intended audience can read and decrypt the information.
+Cryptography, also known as cryptology, is the study and practice of encrypting information and communications via codes so that only the intended audience can read and decrypt the data.
 Cryptography is an essential component of blockchain technology.
 Blockchain employs cryptography for several purposes, notably:

-- Protecting users’ identity– Cryptography on blockchain networks enables individuals to safeguard their personal identities and data when conducting transactions across the network.
-Cryptography gives each person a means of securing their identities.
+- Protecting users’ identity– Cryptography on blockchain networks enables individuals to safeguard their identities and data when conducting transactions across the web.
+Cryptography gives each person a means of securing their identity.

 - Ensure transactions are safely done– Cryptography ensures that transactions are conducted safely.
 Through the use of cryptography, cryptocurrency transactions are secure, viable, and valuable.